prometheus/docs/content/docs/guides/node-exporter.md

 INFO[0000] Listening on :9100                            source="node_exporter.go:111"
 ```

-## Node exporter metrics
+## Node Exporter metrics

-Once the node exporter is installed and running, you can verify that metrics are being exported by cURLing the `/metrics` endpoint:
+Once the Node Exporter is installed and running, you can verify that metrics are being exported by cURLing the `/metrics` endpoint:

 ```bash
 curl http://localhost:9100/metrics